MarcusRandevik/Team-Abacus/README.md

 The purpose of the app is to make it easier for students looking for a switch in accomodation, and to make the process smoother by gathering all options in one place.

 Our stakeholder is a student named Lisa, who wanted to find a better solution for switching SGS apartments.

+# Installation
+* Clone the project.
+* Open the project using Android Studio.
+* Run the project!

 # Links
 Scrum board: https://trello.com/b/HXAi7nDr/sgs